-Peggy Roston has extensive experience helping parents resolve questions over child support.
+Peggy Roston has extensive experience helping parents resolve questions.
 Whether you are going through a divorce, or you are a single parent looking to obtain a support order, she will work to ensure your rights are protected and that your children are provided for financially.

 In Alaska, child support is calculated according to the formula found in Civil Rule 90.3.
 The court first looks at the overnights, and if one parent has less than 110, then that parent is the non-custodial parent.
 The court will then consider a percentage of that parent’s adjusted or net income.